-If your third-party vendors’ code is inserted into your website code directly, please check out manual blocking.
+If your third-party's code is inserted into your website code directly, you will need to manually block them.

-If your third-party vendors’ code is deployed via Google Tag Manager (GTM), please follow the steps below to implement cookie blocking.
+If your third-party's code is deployed via Google Tag Manager (GTM), please follow the steps below to implement cookie blocking.

-If you haven’t used GTM before, you can visit this link for more information.
+If you haven’t used GTM before, visit this link for more information.

 How to use GTM to block third-party cookies